BleuBleu/FamiStudio/Docs/docs/dpcm.md

 # Editing DPCM Samples

-DPCM (Delta Pulse Coded Modulation)samples are very low quality 1-bit digital samples that the NES/Famicom supported.
+DPCM (Delta Pulse Code Modulation) samples are 1-bit digital samples that the NES/Famicom supports.
 They are of very low quality but have been used quite successfully for drums and basses.

 To use a DPCM sample, it first needs to be loaded, then it needs to be assigned to a key of the piano, in the DPCM instrument.